2023 Best Film, Video & Photographic Arts Schools in Illinois

 Top Illinois Schools in Film, Video & Photographic Arts

-Our 2023 rankings named Northwestern University the best school in Illinois for film, video and photographic arts students.
-Located in the small city of Evanston, Northwestern is a private not-for-profit school with a very large student population.
+Our analysis found Northwestern University to be the best school for film, video and photographic arts students who want to pursue a degree in Illinois.
+Located in the small city of Evanston, Northwestern is a private not-for-profit college with a very large student population.

 The excellent programs at University of Illinois at Urbana-Champaign helped the school earn the #2 place on this year’s ranking of the best film, video and photographic arts schools in Illinois.
-Located in the small city of Champaign, UIUC is a public school with a very large student population.
+Located in the city of Champaign, UIUC is a public college with a fairly large student population.

 You’ll be in good company if you decide to attend Bradley University.
 It ranked #3 on our 2023 Best Film, Video & Photographic Arts Schools in Illinois list.
-Located in the medium-sized city of Peoria, Bradley is a private not-for-profit college with a medium-sized student population.
+Located in the midsize city of Peoria, Bradley is a private not-for-profit college with a moderately-sized student population.

 Read full report on Film, Video & Photographic Arts at Bradley University

-A rank of #4 on this year’s list means DePaul University is a great place for film, video and photographic arts students.
-Located in the city of Chicago, DePaul is a private not-for-profit college with a very large student population.
+Out of the 9 schools in Illinois that were part of this year’s ranking, DePaul University landed the # 4 spot on the list.
+Located in the city of Chicago, DePaul is a private not-for-profit school with a very large student population.

 The average amount in student loans that film majors at DePaul take out is $24,970.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $609.

-Read full report on Film, Video & Photographic Arts at DePaul University
+Full Film, Video & Photographic Arts at DePaul University Report

 While working on their degree, film majors at Columbia accumulate an average of around $25,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $548.